Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Linux_flash_sd.md

 ![ether2](../../img/SmartPi/flash_sd/ether2.png)

-- Click "Select target."
+- Click <B>"Select target"</B>.

 ![ether3](../../img/SmartPi/flash_sd/ether3.png)

-- Choose the micro sd and click "Select 1"
+- Choose the micro sd and click <B>"Select 1"</B>.

 ![ether4](../../img/SmartPi/flash_sd/ether4.png)

-- Hit "Flash!" and wait for the process to complete.
+- Click “Flash!” and wait for the process to complete.

 ![ether5](../../img/SmartPi/flash_sd/ether5.png)

-- Click “Flash!”
-It will take Etcher about 10 minutes to write and validate the image if your microSD card.
+- It will take Etcher about 10 minutes to write and validate the image if your microSD card.

 ## 1.3.4 Booting from MicroSD (First Boot)